aryopg/vaxformer/README.md

 ├── datasets/                                     # Datasets of sequences and immunogenicity scores ├── scripts                                       # Scripts to start runs │   ├── netmhcpan/
+│   │   ├── netmhcpan_allele_scores_one_file.sh   # Script to run netMHCpan scoring for multiple peptide files
-│   │   ├── netmhcpan_allele_scores.sh            # Script to run netMHCpan scoring for peptide files
+│   │   ├── netmhcpan_allele_scores.sh            # Script to run netMHCpan scoring for one peptide file
 │   │   ├── compute_hits_from_peptides.py         # Script to compute netMHCpan hits and scores from peptides
-│   │   ├── generate_peptides_from_sequences.py   # Script to generate peptides from sequences
+│   │   └── generate_peptides_from_sequences.py   # Script to generate peptides from sequences
+│   ├── evaluation/
+│   │   ├── alphafold.sh                          # Script to
+│   │   ├── ddGun.sh                              # Script to
+│   │   ├── create_data_for_ddgun.ipynb           # Notebook for
+│   │   ├── dd_eval.ipynb                         # Notebook for
+│   │   └── evaluation.ipynb                      # Notebook for
+│   ├── baseline/
+│   │   └── naive_bayes.ipynb                     # Notebook for
 │   ├── slurm/                                    # Slurm scripts for training and sampling runs │   ├── sample.py                                 # Script to run sampling with a model of choice │   └── train.py                                  # Script to run training with a model configuration of choice